 The name of the target is displayed below its thumbnail and in the task bar at the bottom of the window.

 If a target is busy, a blank screen is displayed instead of the target server access page.

-Configure scan settings for the Remote Console from VKC, VKCS, or AKC.
+Configure scan settings for the Remote Console in the KVM client.